We heard about a place called Midnight Hole in North Carolina, an emerald lagoon so clear we half-hoped to see mermaids.

 There will be no path marker indicating you are at Midnight Hole.
 If you make this trip in the cooler months, I suggest using a pedometer to measure the distance.

 Once you’ve arrived at the lagoon, you’ll have to climb down some rocks to the water.
-There are plenty of places to stow away your stuff.
-There are even places you can hang a hammock, for the ultimate relaxation experience.
+There are plenty of places to stow your stuff.
+There are even places you can hang a hammock and enjoy the ultimate relaxation experience.

-We decided to cross the creek and sit on the rocks adjacent to the trail.
+We decided to cross the creek and sit on the large boulders adjacent to the trail.
 I highly suggest some sort of hiking/water type shoe.
-The terrain is rocky and slippery, and when the water is rushing over your feet, it’s comforting to know that you’re not sticking bare feet in between rocks as you walk across.
+The terrain is rocky and slippery, and when the water is rushing over your feet, it’s comforting to know that you’re not sticking your bare feet in between rocks as you walk across.

 New to Hiking?